20 week scan: Your gender scan guide

 Discover the science behind your baby's developments, week-by-week

-At around 20 weeks pregnant you’ll be booked in for an anomaly scan, also referred to as a gender scan.
+At around 20 weeks pregnant you’ll be booked in for a 20 week screening scan, also referred to as a gender scan or anomaly scan.

-This scan may take place at any time between weeks 18 and 21 of your pregnancy and as the scan name suggests, its primary purpose is to carry out a detailed examination of your growing baby to identify any concerns (‘anomalies’) with their development.
+This scan may take place at any time between weeks 18 and 21 of your pregnancy1 and its primary purpose is to carry out a detailed examination of your growing baby to identify any concerns (‘anomalies’) with their physical development.

-The scan procedure at week 20 is much the same as your 12 week scan.
+The scan procedure at week 20 is much carried out pretty much the same as your 12 week scan.
 As your baby has grown considerably since then, you will be able to see distinguishable features such as hands and toes and the shape of their face with much greater clarity.
 Seeing your baby so clearly can be magical.

 Getting a closer look

-To check for anomalies during your 20 week scan the sonographer will take a closer look at your baby’s bones, organs, spinal cord, face and overall body shape and position.
-In particular, they will look for 11 rare conditions that can usually be treated during pregnancy or after birth.
+To check for anomalies during your 20 week scan the sonographer will take a closer look at your baby’s bones, heart, brain, spinal cord, face, abdomen1 and overall body shape and position.
+In particular, they will look for 11 rare conditions that can some be treated during pregnancy or after birth.

-These 11 conditions are listed below and further detailed information can be obtained through the NHS:
+These 11 conditions are listed below and further detailed information can be obtained through the NHS1:

 - open spina bifida